 Do you ever look at a wild bird and think it looks too functional?

 Passivhaus as a Design Constraint

 The designers Charles and Ray Eames saw constraints as a valuable part of the creative process that should not be confused with compromise.
 Charles Eames said:

 “Here is one of the few effective keys to the Design problem: the ability of the Designer to recognise as many of the constraints as possible; his willingness and enthusiasm for working within these constraints.
 Constraints of price, of size, of strength, of balance, of surface, of time, and so forth.
 Each problem has its own peculiar list.”

 Many of the things we love about traditional buildings were the result of constraints.
 When glass was hand-made, panes were small.
 The limited availability of suitable local materials led to roofs clad in slate, thatch, clay tiles or shingles.
 These constraints are mostly redundant and yet we still copy the look with fake glazing bars, artificial slate, asphalt shingles and even plastic thatch.

 Nick Grant attended his first Passivhaus Conference in 2007 with his friend and colleague Chris Herring.
 Some of the more technical details took time to sink in.
 However what struck them both was that here was an approach to sustainable building that actually works.

 One of the presentations from a fellow Brit explained that all new buildings in the UK would be zero carbon by 2016; we cringed.
 Nick and Chris returned home inspired and have been working on Passivhaus projects ever since.
 They are both founding Directors of the Passivhaus Trust.

 Passivhaus is a proven approach but it is our nature to remain sceptical.
-We regularly challenging many of the details as can be seen the papers presented at the International conference.
+We regularly challenge the details as you can see from the papers presented at the International conference.